-Mr. Laudermilch was party to an offer letter dated May 4, 2023.
-Mr. Laudermilch's offer letter provided for an annual base salary of \$425,000 and eligibility to participate in our STIP with an annual cash bonus target of 50% of Mr. Laudermilch's annual base compensation based upon mutually developed performance objectives.
-Mr. Laudermilch's offer letter also provided for certain severance payments and benefits pursuant to the Executive Severance Plan (defined below).
-Mr. Laudermilch was also eligible to participate in our employee benefit plans and programs in accordance with the terms and conditions of the applicable plans and programs.
-Mr. Laudermilch's offer letter also provided for (x) an up-front timebased long-term incentive award with a grant date value of \$1,500,000, delivered 50% in the form of RSUs and 50% in the form of stock options, (y) beginning in 2024 and subject to Compensation Committee approval, a recurring annual grant estimated to be valued at 50% of Mr. Laudermilch's base compensation and split (at the Compensation Committee's discretion) between RSUs, PSUs, stock options and other long-term incentive vehicles, and (z) an up-front time-based long-term incentive award with a grant date value of \$500,000, delivered in the form of PSUs subject to certain performance metrics.
-Please see "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control-Separation Agreement" below for detail regarding the severance payments and benefits provided to Mr. Laudermilch in connection with the termination of his employment.
+For the year ended December 31, 2024.
+Mrs. Long was party to an offer letter with the Company, dated October 10, 2022.
+Mrs. Long's offer letter provided for (i) an annualized base salary of \$450,000; (ii) eligibility to participate in our STIP with an annual cash bonus target of 125% of Mrs. Long's annual base compensation based upon mutually developed performance objectives, with an initial bonus for 2022 of no less than \$250,000, less applicable payroll deductions and withholdings; and (iii) eligibility to participate in our employee benefit plans and programs in accordance with the terms and conditions of the applicable plans and programs.
+Mrs. Long's offer letter also provided for (x) an up-front time-based long-term incentive award with a grant date value of \$4,000,000, delivered 75% in the form of RSUs and 25% in the form of stock options, with a portion of the long-term incentive award valued at \$200,000 and vested as of December 31, 2022, an additional 20% of the long-term incentive award vesting on the first anniversary of the grant date, and the remaining 75% vesting in equal quarterly installments on the last day of each of the calendar quarters immediately following the first anniversary of the grant date and (y) beginning in 2023 and subject to Compensation Committee approval, a recurring annual grant estimated to be valued at 200% of Mrs. Long's base compensation and split (at the Compensation Committee's discretion) between RSUs, PSUs, stock options and other long-term incentive vehicles.
+Mrs. Long's offer letter also provided for certain severance payments and benefits pursuant to the Executive Severance Plan (defined below), as well as a one-time payment of \$10,000, less applicable taxes and withholdings, to support Mrs. Long's search for and transition to another employer, including hiring a recruiting/placement firm.